FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 Old info: In benchmark mode we run at 1600x1200.
 We _could_ use many [older](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/finish) and [newer](https://developer.mozilla.org/en-US/docs/Web/API/WebGLSync) GPU pipeline synchronization features of WebGL and measure just the time of the blur pass.
 Whilst you can double check if you get reliable numbers with platform specific debuggers like NV?? on one type of device, unfortunately, it's not possible in the general case and it's too easy to get not a number that measures now how long it took us to blur, but some other part of the GPU pipeline.
 Same goes for trying to find out how many iterations of blur we can run within X amount of time.
 Especially once on mobile Apple devices, getting reliable numbers goes out the window.

-Performance measurements via [`EXT_disjoint_timer_query_webgl2`](https://registry.khronos.org/webgl/extensions/EXT_disjoint_timer_query_webgl2/) are pretty reliable, but only supported on Desktop Chrome.
-So for the sake of comparability, we do it the only way that is guaranteed to sync, [`gl.readPixels()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/readPixels)

 Especially dedicated Laptop GPUs are rather slow with getting out of their power saving state, so on some platforms, hitting the benchmark button twice in succession may produce faster results.

-If you set the benchmark with parameters resulting in 10s+ run times, then you'll see just how brittle browsers on even the most premium Apple devices become, once we load the GPU mercilessly.
-Even though the main thread does nothing during a benchmark run, we'll trigger interesting error states.

-On Desktop GPUs and Laptop GPUs, you will additionally see, that increasing `samplePosMultiplier` will negatively impact performance (up to a point), even though the required texture reads stay the same.
-This is due hardware texture caches accelerating texture reads which are spatially close together and not being able to do so effectively, if the texture reads are all too far apart.

 <blockquote class="reaction"><div class="reaction_text">The most basic of blur algorithms and <strong>already</strong> we have kernel size, sample placement, sigma, resolution - influencing visual style and performance.
 Changing one influences the others.
 It's too much. </div><img class="kiwi" src="/assets/kiwis/dead.svg"></blockquote>